NonoHM/nonohm.github.io/_posts/2024-01-26-THM-Security-Engineer-Intro.md

 - Ensures that the organization's cyber security risk is minimized.
 - Creates systems and strategies against cyber threats and secure network solutions.
 - Periodically conducts tests to ensure the robustness of the infrastructure and correct if needed.
-- Collaborates ans coordinates with other teams to establish security protocols across the organization.
+- Collaborates and coordinates with other teams to establish security protocols across the organization.

 ### Qualifications Required for a Security Engineer